BlackPeter13/cryptonote-nodejs-pool/README.md

 The LOUD Mining Network of Pools
 =========================
-This repository contains the pool software and website for the loudmining.com website.
+This repository contains the pool software and website for https://loudmining.com

 Credits
 -------